gty3310/ti-waterloo-builders-guide/README.md

 ---

 ## 👤 About the Creator of this(s)

-Ti Guo (Original Creator, https://tiguo.notion.site/): I’ve been part of the Waterloo ecosystem for over 10 years as an alumnus of the University of Waterloo, founder, and community builder.
-Over the years, I’ve:
-- With Family based in waterloo, lived, studied, and built in Waterloo’s startup community
-- Cofounded initiatives such as **Mr. Beast–inspired co-working experiment**, **Effective Altruism Waterloo**, helped with organizing initiatives such as **Socratica**, and multiple hackahtons
+**(Ti Guo)[https://tiguo.notion.site/] (Original Creator):**
+UW alumnus and community builder with 10+ years in Waterloo’s startup ecosystem.
+Co-led initiatives like Effective Altruism Waterloo, Socratica, hackathons, and Waterloo Mr. Beast–inspired co-working experiment.
+Now working between Waterloo, SF, and Toronto as a superconnector and AI engineer.

 If you Are also really into the Waterloo's startup & tech ecosystem and want to join us as a co-creator, let Ti know.